 Advanced Standing Policy

-Applicants may receive Advanced standing status in the MSW Program if they meet one of the three options referenced below.
+Applicants may receive Advanced standing status in the MSW Program if they meet one of the two options referenced below.

 OPTION ONE: BSW degree from a baccalaureate social work program accredited by the Council on Social Work Education (CSWE) or those recognized by the International Social Work Degree Recognition and Evaluation Service.
 BSW degree must be obtained within seven years of the year of admission to the UW Green Bay MSW program.

-OPTION THREE: Must meet all three of the following criteria:*
+OPTION TWO: Must meet all three of the following criteria:*

 Credit for Life or Work Experience